Changes in V3

 Authentication

 In V3, each call to a Demand API endpoint must identify an API user that is authorised to access that endpoint.
-An API user is a unique pairing of your partner id and one of your affiliate ids.

 To enable an API user to access the Demand API, you must do the following:

-The API key is an HTTP bearer token.
-Bearer tokens provide greater security than the Basic authentication method used in V2.
+- Generate an API key (HTTP bearer token) for your partner account.
+Bearer tokens provide greater security than the basic authentication method used in V2.

 Endpoint structure